smart-data-models/dataModel.Agrifood/AgriFarm/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `contactPoint`: Contact information of the farm i.e email, telephone, etc  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `contactPoint`: The details to contact with the item.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAgriParcel`: List of agri parcels belonging to the farm  - `hasBuilding`: List of buildings belonging to the farm  - `id`:   - `landLocation`:   - `location`:   - `name`: The name of this item.  - `ownedBy`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource`: List of IDs the current entity may have in external applications  - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAgriParcel`: List of agri parcels belonging to the farm  - `hasBuilding`: List of buildings belonging to the farm  - `id`: Unique identifier of the entity  - `landLocation`:   - `location`:   - `name`: The name of this item.  - `ownedBy`: Owner (Person or Organization) of the farm  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource`: List of IDs the current entity may have in external applications  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type.
+It has to be AgriFarm
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)